 The Office of Intergovernmental Affairs (IGA) promotes an integrated national approach to homeland security by coordinating and advancing federal interaction with state, local, tribal, and territorial (SLTT) governments.
 IGA is responsible for opening the homeland security dialogue with executive-level partners at the SLTT levels, along with the national associations that represent them.

-IGA is focused on outreach to three major stakeholder groups: State officials, local officials and tribes.
-The State, local, and tribal teams are each served by a Director, who is charged with overseeing outreach and engagement with SLTT stakeholders on a variety of DHS-related programs and policy issues.
+IGA is focused on outreach to three major external partner groups: State officials, local officials and tribal governments.
+The State & Local, and Tribal teams are each served by a Director, who is charged with overseeing outreach, engagement, and collaboration with SLTT partners on a variety of DHS-related programs and policy issues.

 Tribal Government Affairs

-We acknowledge the importance of working in a nation-to-nation manner with the 567 federally recognized Native Alaskan Village and American Indian Tribal governments.
+The Department acknowledges the importance of working in a nation-to-nation manner with the 578 federally recognized Native Alaskan Village and American Indian Tribal governments.
 IGA is the designated lead for tribal relations and consultation at the Department.
-The Department’s Tribal Consultation Policy [link to tribal consultation policy] guides our efforts to meet the requirements of the longstanding Executive Order 13175, Consultation and Coordination with Indian Tribal Governments.
-The tribal government affairs program supports DHS components in their interactions with federally recognized tribal nations with a focus on developing mutually responsive engagement approaches.
-Tribal Government Affairs hosts monthly calls with interested Alaskan Villages and Indian tribes to increase collaboration of homeland security efforts between the governments.
-The program also maintains the Department’s Tribal Resources Guide [link to TRG].
+The Department’s Tribal Consultation Policy guides our efforts to meet the requirements of Executive Order 13175, Consultation and Coordination with Indian Tribal Governments.
+The tribal government affairs program supports DHS components in their interactions with tribal nations with a focus on developing mutually responsive engagement approaches.

 Office of Intergovernmental Affairs